Fly Upper Computer Installation and Usage Guide

 II.
 System Installation Process

-- As the tutorial is lengthy, please refer to the link below.
+- As the tutorial is lengthy, please refer to the link below

-- System Writing
+- System Flashing

 III.
 Device Startup and Connection